 Voodoo Nation is the band's third studio album and fourth in total and will be released on 24 June via Provogue /Mascot Label Group.

-The seeds of Supersonic Blues Machine began in 2010 and grew from the rhythm section of the Steve Lukather's side project jam band Goodfellas - bassist Fabrizio Grossi and drumming legend Kenny Aronoff.
-The pair wanted to continue and expand the Goodfellas concept determined to create something more than just a "session ensemble for hire."
+The seeds of Supersonic Blues Machine began in 2010 and grew from the rhythm section of Steve Lukather's side project jam band Goodfellas - bassist Fabrizio Grossi and drumming legend Kenny Aronoff.
+The pair wanted to continue expanding the Goodfellas concept, determined to create something more than just a "session ensemble for hire."

 When ZZ Top's Billy F Gibbons contacted Grossi to collaborate on the writing/producing of a song for an upcoming commercial, all pieces came together.
 The music didn't become a commercial but had Gibbons giving Fabrizio the suggestion to write "9 more songs" and start a band.
 That song was "Running Whiskey" and became the first single of Supersonic Blues Machine's 2016s debut album West of Flushing, South of Frisco.